00000vish/Smart-Audio-Book-Player/README.md

 `(Video is outdated)`

-If your having trouble getting saved location from website make sure you change your internet properties to this.
+*If your having trouble getting saved location from website make sure you change your internet properties to this*

 ![ewrror](http://i.imgur.com/v058Ldt.png)